Operator algebras generated by left invertibles: Cowen-Douglas Operators - The Analytic Model

 In the isometric case, $T^* \in B_n(\Omega)$ decomposes to a direct sum of $n$ strongly irreducible operators in $B_1(\Omega)$.
 Equivalently, pure isometric operators with $\mbox{ind}(T) = -n$ decompose into $n$ ``Jordan blocks'' of size $1$.
 This turns out to not be the case in general.
 Notice that if $R \in B_n(\Omega) \cap (SI)$, then it cannot be further decomposed as a direct sum.
 Indeed, suppose to the contrary that $R \in B_n(\Omega) \cap (SI)$ and $R \sim \oplus_{k=1}^n R_k$ with $R_k \in B_1(\Omega)$.
 By Theorem \ref{SI}, each operator in $B_1(\Omega)$ is strongly irreducible.
 Hence, $R$ would have two strongly irreducible decompositions that are dissimilar.
 But Theorem \ref{SI} states that all Cowen-Douglas operators have a unique SI decomposition up to similarity, contradicting the assumption that $R \in B_n(\Omega) \cap (SI)$ and $R \sim \oplus_{k=1}^n R_k$ .

-Thus, if there exists left invertible operators with $T^* \in B_n(\Omega) \cap (SI)$ for $n \geq 2$, it would not be possible to decompose $T$ as a direct sum of left invertibles with Fredholm index $-1$.
-This is the case, as the following example outlines:
+For each $n$, one can construct Toeplitz operators $T$ over the Soblev space $W^{2,2}(\Omega)$ such that $T^* \in B_n(\Omega) \cap (SI)$.
+See \cite{DeSantis} for details.
+Thus, it is not always possible to decompose $T$ as a direct sum of left invertibles with Fredholm index $-1$.
+Nevertheless, Cowen-Douglas operators of rank $n$ take the form of triangular operators of size $n$:

-\begin{example} In this example, we will construct Toeplitz operators on a subspace of a Sobolev space.
-These operators will be strongly irreducible, and after combining them into an operator that looks like a Jordan block, we can form strongly irreducible operators of any index.
-Throughout, we fix $\epsilon > 0$, and let $\Omega = \{\lambda: |\lambda| < \epsilon \}$.
-We begin with a definition.